Sustainability

 As a consequence, massive deforestation is used to constantly renew agricultural surfaces and keep up with ginseng demand, at the cost of irreversible loss of natural biotopes.
 In the main Chinese production province of Jilin alone, it is estimated that ginseng farming clears 7000 hectares of forest each year [1].

-BOTALYS' approach
+Botalys' approach

 BOTALYS’ farm is designed to expand vertically over time, further increasing the surface yield of our vertically farmed ginseng.
 The increase in production capacity is achieved without any alteration of natural wild biotopes or deforestation.